 Corn is a member of the grass family of plants and is a native grain of the American continents.
 Fossils of corn pollen that are over 80,000 years old have been found in lake sediment under Mexico City.
 Archaeological discoveries show that cultivated corn existed in the southwestern U.S. for at least 3,000 years, indicating that the indigenous people of the region cultivated corn as a food crop long before the Europeans reached the New World.
 Corn is a hardy plant that grows in many different areas of the world.
 It can grow at altitudes as low as sea level and as high as 12,000 feet in the South American Andes Mountains.
 Corn can also grow in tropical climates that receive up to 400 inches of rainfall per year, or in areas that receive only 12 inches of rainfall per year.
 Corn is used primarily as livestock feed in the United States and the rest of the world.
 Other uses for corn are alcohol additives for gasoline, adhesives, corn oil for cooking and margarine, sweeteners, and as food for humans.
 Corn is the largest crop in the U.S., both in terms of the value of the crop and of the acres planted.

-The largest futures and options market for corn is at the Chicago Board of Trade (CBT), division of the CME Group.
+The largest futures and options market for corn is at the CME Group.
 Corn futures and options also trade at ICE Futures U.S., the Bolsa de Mercadorias & Futuros (BM&F), the JSE Securities Exchange, the Mercado a Termino de Buenos Aires (MTBA), and the NYSE LIFFE European Derivatives Market.
 Corn futures are traded on the Budapest Stock Exchange (BSE), the Dalian Commodity Exchange (DCE), the Kansai Commodities Exchange, the Moscow Exchange, Rosario Futures Exchange, and the Tokyo Grain Exchange (TGE).
-The CBOT futures contract calls for the delivery of 5000 bushels of No. 2 yellow corn at par contract price, No. 1 yellow at 1-1/2 cents per bushel over the contract price, or No. 3 yellow at 1-1/2 cents per bushel below the contract price.
+The CME futures contract calls for the delivery of 5000 bushels of No. 2 yellow corn at par contract price, No. 1 yellow at 1-1/2 cents per bushel over the contract price, or No. 3 yellow at 1-1/2 cents per bushel below the contract price.

-Demand - World consumption of corn and rough grains in 2013-14 rose +8.7% yr/yr to 1.232 billion metric tons, a new record high.
-The U.S. distribution tables for corn show that in 2012-13 the largest category of usage, aside from animal feed, is for ethanol production (alcohol fuel) with 5.000 billion bushels, which is 78.1% of total non-feed usage.
-That was up +7.6% yr/yr.
+Demand - World consumption of corn and rough grains in 2014-15 rose +1.5% yr/yr to 1.256 billion metric tons, a new record high.
+The U.S. distribution tables for corn show that in 2014-15 the largest category of usage, aside from animal feed, is for ethanol production (alcohol fuel) with 5.125 billion bushels, which is 78.5% of total non-feed usage.
+That was down -0.1% yr/yr.
 Corn usage for ethanol is more than seven times the usage in 2000.
-After ethanol, the largest non-feed usage categories are for high fructose corn syrup (HFCS) with 7.8% of U.S. usage, alcoholic beverages (7.6%), glucose and dextrose sugars (4.4%), corn starch (4.3%), cereal and other corn products (3.2%).
+After ethanol, the largest non-feed usage categories are for high fructose corn syrup (HFCS) with 7.5% of U.S. usage, glucose and dextrose sugars (4.5%), corn starch (3.8%), cereal and other corn products (3.1%), and alcoholic beverages (2.2%).

 Articles from the Commodity Research Bureau (CRB) Commodity Yearbook.
 The single most comprehensive source of commodity and futures market information available, the Yearbook is the book of record of the Commodity Research Bureau, which is, in turn, the organization of record for the commodity industry itself.
 Its sources - reports from governments, private industries, and trade and industrial associations - are authoritative, and its historical scope is second to none.
 Additional information can be found at www.crbyearbook.com.